magmide/magmide/posts/design-of-magmide.md

 Subset types are often a more natural way of thinking about data, and packaging assertions about data into the type of the data itself frees us from a few annoyances such as having to declare proof inputs as separate arguments to functions or at different levels of a definition.

-Although in a dependent type theory a subset type is absolutely a strictly different type than a normal constructed value, we can make life easier by making it easy to define and quickly pull values in and out of subset types.
+Although in a dependent type theory a subset type is absolutely a strictly different type than a normal constructed value, we can make life easier by providing syntax to define and quickly pull values in and out of subset types.
 I call these cheap representations of subset types "asserted types".

 ```
 // using & is syntactically cheap